 One of the best things you can do before solo travel is to plan your trip early.
-This will help you avoid any stressful situations while you’re on your trip.
-Planning includes booking a flight, knowing where to stay, and even identifying some of the things you are going to do or see there.
+This will help you avoid stressful situations while you’re on your trip.
+Planning includes booking a flight, knowing where to stay, and even identifying things you will do or see there.

 2. Pack Light

 The second secret is to pack light.
 This way, you’ll not have to lug around a heavy suitcase or backpack.
 Also, know the weather of your trip destination.
 Are you packing for winter or summer weather?